dhoer/choco-selenium/ReadMe.md

 in order for the IE Driver to work.
-A PowerShell script [ie-configuration.ps1](https://github.com/dhoer/choco-selenium/blob/master/ie-configuration.ps1) is available to configure IE. This script has been tested on Windows 2012R2 Server, Windows 2016 Server, and Windows 10.
+A PowerShell script [ie-configuration.ps1](https://github.com/dhoer/choco-selenium/blob/master/ie-configuration.ps1) is available to configure IE. This script has been tested on Windows Server 2012R2, Windows Server 2016, and Windows 10.

 ## Usage